StephanSST/chicken-farm/README.md

 * write tests and mocks for mqtt client
 * ping message to check scale
 * endpoint to display state and messages
+* endpoint to set current weight, box-state and chicken

 ## TODO List Arduino